Table of Contents

-Feces pass the colon in 12-48h by slow peristaltic movements and segmentation.
-Water is absorbed and the stool is thereby thickened.
+Feces pass the colon in 12–48 h via slow peristaltic movements and segmentation.
+Water is absorbed resulting in thickening of the stool.
 Every day, 0.5 to 2 L of fluid is absorbed.
-With an uptake capacity of 5 to 6 L of water in the large intestine, there is potential to compensate for missing uptake in the small intestine.
+The capacity of large intestine for reabsorption of 5 to 6 L of water suggests potential mechanisms to compensate for missing uptake in the small intestine.

 Goblet cells that are located in deep crypts secrete mucins.
 The resulting mucus facilitates the passage of stool through the intestines.
 The epithelial cells lining the crypt secrete and reabsorb electrolytes.
 The epithelial sodium channel (ENaC) regulates sodium reabsorption from the stool.
 This process is controlled by the steroid hormone aldosterone.
-Potassium is secreted, may, however, be reabsorbed in a state of deficiency.
+However, the potassium may be reabsorbed under conditions of deficiency.

-The acidic pH-milieu in the large intestine lies between 5.5-6.8, whereby the pH increases towards the more distal segments.
+The acidic pH in the large intestine ranges between 5.5 and 6.8, with the pH increasing towards the more distal segments.

-In the rectum, the stool is stored so that there is an excretion only after the accumulation of larger amounts.
+In the rectum, the stool is stored and is excretion only after accumulation of larger amounts.
 Otherwise, the stool would be excreted continuously.

-Another special feature of the large intestine is the variety of colonizing bacteria.
-About 100 trillion mainly anaerobic bacteria ensure that otherwise indigestible food components are made accessible.
-Moreover, the intestinal bacteria produce substances that are essential for humans, such as vitamin K.
+Another unique feature of the large intestine is the variety of colonizing bacteria.
+The presence of approx.100 trillion mainly anaerobic bacteria ensures appropriate digestion of otherwise indigestible food components.
+Further, the intestinal bacteria secrete compounds that are essential for humans, such as vitamin K.

-The sensitive intestinal flora may be disrupted as a result of repeated antibiotic therapies.
-This, in turn, may cause diarrhea disorders.
+The sensitive intestinal flora may be disrupted as a result of repeated antibiotic therapies, which, in turn, may cause diarrheal disorders.

 Pathology of Large Intestine

 Appendicitis in the large intestine

-Over the course of a lifetime, approximately 10 % of the population suffers from appendicitis.
-The inflammation commonly is caused by an obstruction of the lumen due to calcified feces, tumors, or foreign bodies.
+Over the course of a lifetime, approximately 10% of the population suffers from appendicitis.
+The inflammation is generally caused by an obstruction of the lumen due to calcified feces, tumors, or foreign bodies.

 Acute appendicitis may manifest within hours.
 Initially, pain typically arises in the umbilical area, later in the right lower abdomen.
-In addition, nausea, vomiting, and fever appear.
+In addition, clinical manifestations include nausea, vomiting, and fever.

-A point in the right abdomen, one-third of distance on the connecting line between right spina iliaca anterior superior and the umbilicus.
-Pressure applied to this area may trigger pain in appendicitis patients.
+McBurney’s point exists in the right abdomen at a distance of one-third on the connecting line between the right spina iliaca anterior superior and the umbilicus.
+Pressure applied to this area may trigger pain in patients with appendicitis.

 Irritable bowel syndrome